Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 [=ingest source=] can follow up by closing the TCP connection using a TCP FIN packet.

-Note that if the HTTP POST is using the chunked transfer encoding option, the [=ingest source=] sends a zero-length terminating chunk per [[!RFC7230]] after sending the *lmsg* brand letting the [=receiving entity=] know that the POST command has been concluded.
+NOTE: If the HTTP POST is using the chunked transfer encoding option, the [=ingest source=] sends a zero-length terminating chunk per [[!RFC7230]] after sending the *lmsg* brand letting the [=receiving entity=] know that the POST command has been concluded.